Project Towards No Drug Abuse (Project TND)

 (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to test the efficacy of motivational interviewing-based booster sessions for Project Towards No Drug Abuse (Project TND), a 12-session school-based curriculum targeting youth at risk for drug abuse.
-Schools (24) were randomized to one of three conditions: Standard Care Control (SCC), Project TND classroom program only (Project TND-only), and Project TND plus Motivational Interviewing booster (Project TND+M).
+Participant schools were randomized to one of three conditions: Standard Care Control (SCC), Project TND classroom program only (Project TND-only), and Project TND plus Motivational Interviewing booster (Project TND+M).
 Measures utilized include a questionnaire that examined 30-day cigarette, alcohol, marijuana, and hard drug use, as well as measures of risky sexual behavior (number of sex partners, condom use, having sex while using drugs or alcohol).
 Results indicate significant reductions in alcohol, hard drug use, and cigarette smoking, relative to controls.
 These effects held for an overall substance use index.
 The MI booster component failed to achieve significant incremental effects above and beyond the Project TND classroom program.
 No effects were found on risky sexual behavior.
 Limitations include attrition and results may not be generalizable to students in other settings.

 Length of controlled postintervention follow-up: 1 year.